 Don’t remove the coloured plastic tab until you are ready to use the battery in your hearing aid.
-Zinc-air batteries are activated once the battery comes into contact with air after the plastic tab is removed.
+Zinc-air batteries are activated once you pull the plastic tab off, and the battery comes into contact with air.

-After you remove the plastic tab, wait a couple of minutes before inserting it into your hearing aid.
-This will give the zinc-air reaction time to start.
+After removing the plastic tab, wait a couple of minutes before inserting it into your hearing aid.
+Wating will give the zinc-air reaction time to start.

-Firstly, it’s important to remove a completely discharged battery immediately.
-This is because a dead battery can swell in size and become hard to remove.
+Firstly, it’s essential to remove a completely discharged battery immediately.
+A dead battery can swell in size and become hard to remove.

 Also, wash your hands thoroughly before handling hearing aid batteries.
 Dirt and grease from your hands can transfer to the battery and then into your hearing aids, which may cause damage.